Penelopeep/SwitchElementTraveller/README.md

 # SwitchElement
-Simple, mostly stolen script from one of pr in official gc, which allows to quickly change traveller element.
+Simple, mostly stolen script from one of pr in official gc, which allows to quickly change traveller element.<br>
 Original pr: https://github.com/Grasscutters/Grasscutter/pull/1287

 ### Version